SoumyadipYT-OSS/DSA-in-Csharp/DataStructure/09_Tree✅/TREE.md

 ## Terminologies in Tree Data Structure:

-**• Parent Node:** The node which is an immediate predecessor of a node is called the parent node of that node. {B} is the parent node of {D, E}.
+**• Parent Node:** The node which is an immediate predecessor of a node is called the parent node of that node. {Q} is the parent node of {A, B}.

 **• Child Node:** The node which is the immediate successor of a node is called the child node of that node.
-Examples: {D, E} are the child nodes of {B}.
+Examples: {A, B} are the child nodes of {Q}.

+**• Root Node:** The topmost node of a tree or the node which does not have any parent node is called the root node. {P} is the root node of the tree.
+A non-empty tree must contain exactly one root node and exactly one path from the root to all other nodes of the tree.

+**• Leaf Node or External Node:** The nodes which do not have any child nodes are called leaf nodes.
+Here, {E, F, G, H, I} all are leaf nodes.